CodeMouse92/DEVModInACan/tag-mod/opensource.md

 ## Roundup

-"Roundups" or other lists of open source projects should now use the appropriate technology tags instead, and/or the [`#githunt`](https://dev.to/t/githunt) tag if appropriate. `#opensource` is specifically for articles about Open Source and Free Software as a philosophy, and its application to software development and project management.
+"Roundups" or other lists of open source projects should use the appropriate technology tags instead, and/or the [`#githunt`](https://dev.to/t/githunt) tag if appropriate. `#opensource` is specifically for articles about Open Source and Free Software as a philosophy, and its application to software development and project management.
 (Read more about the tag rules [here](https://dev.to/codemouse92/updated-opensource-tag-guidelines-55m5))

 ## Mis-tag: #githunt